Calculation of your retirement pension under the Québec Pension Plan

 • family benefits paid by the Québec government or the Canadian government for a child under 7.
 This period may extend until the end of the year during which the child turned 18.
 This is the case if you receive the Supplement for Handicapped Children Requiring Exceptional Care for the child.

-In addition, if this benefits you, we do not take into account the months during which you earned lower employment earnings during the same periods.
+In addition, if this benefits you, we do not take into account the months during which you earned employment earnings that were lower than your average employement earnings during the same periods.

 We can also exclude up to 15% of your lowest employment earnings from the calculation of your pension.